romi/romi-robots-docs/docs/Scanner/user_guide/configuration_files.md

 - `fileset_id`: the id (`str`) to check for existence `'models'` by default.

 Example:

 ```toml
 [ModelFileset]
 scan_id = "models"
 ```

-Defines the location of he trained ML models in a dataset named `'models'`.
+Defines the location of the trained ML models in a dataset named `'models'`.

 ## Database tasks

 ### Clean

-Defined in `romidata.task`, it is used to clean a scan dataset from the "processing folders".
+Defined in `plantdb.task`, it is used to clean a scan dataset from the "processing folders".

 No luigi parameters (no upstream task).